-Ana-Sofia has worked with international students for four years and been a part of an international community since birth.
+Ana-Sofia has worked in international higher education for four years and been a part of an international community since birth.
 She lived in Buenos Aires and Bruxelles while returning often to her homeland of Mexico.
-During her university years, she used her international experience and her cultural sensitivity to bring together international and domestic students to learn and share experiences together.
-She developed various events to foster a sense of community and used her extensive experience abroad to educate others about the world.
+At Marymount, she has used her experience to develop programs that foster a sense of community and engage students on campus.
+She has also assisted in preparing and assisting various short-term study abroad programs.
+She helped create the Study Abroad Blog and has served as the advisor for the Latino Student Association (LSA) for 3 years.
 Ana-Sofia is passionate about social justice and knows that by encouraging and assisting students to expand their horizons through education abroad, she will help create a community that helps each other to succeed.

 She holds a BA in English from Loyola Marymount University and a Masters Degree in Latin American Studies with an emphasis on Human Rights from Georgetown University.
 She speaks Spanish, French, and very basic Japanese, and has traveled and lived around the world.

 - Visit Cape Town, Pretoria, and Kruger National Park in South Africa

 - Do a road trip through Trinidad and India

 Victor is the primary contact for international program development, short-term programs (Global Classroom Series and summer faculty-led), and global student teaching.